patrickkunka/mixitup/README.md

 You can perform filtering and sorting of target elements via "control" elements within in your container.

+Filter controls are queried and bound by MixItUp based on the presence of a `data-filter` attribute, whose value must be a valid selector string (e.g. `'.category-a'`), or the values `'all'` or `'none'`;

 ```html
 <div class="controls">
     <button type="button" data-filter="all">All</button>